reactx/rfcs/README.md

 [Active RFC List](https://github.com/reactx/rfcs/pulls)

-React is still **actively developing** this process, and it will still change as more features are implemented and the community settles on specific approaches to feature development.
+ReactX is still **actively developing** this process, and it will still change as more features are implemented and the community settles on specific approaches to feature development.